nrfconnect/sdk-nrf/doc/nrf/ug_thread_commissioning.rst

 Disabling the Thread network
 ============================

-The |NCS|'s Thread CLI and NCP samples come with the autostart feature, which means that the devices will form the network automatically without user intervention.
+The |NCS|'s Thread CLI and Co-processor samples come with the autostart feature, which means that the devices will form the network automatically without user intervention.
 To properly observe the commissioning process, it is recommended to form a new Thread network manually.

 To disconnect from the network before starting the commissioning process, run the following command on both devices for the sample of your choice: